ankschoubey/old-blog/_posts/2022-04-13-better-log-messages.md

 ## Quote your arguments

-I find it better when arguments are quoted because it can show if items have empty spaces in them
+I find it better when arguments are quoted because it can show if items have empty spaces in them.

 Bad: `User does not exists: {id: 1, name: Elon Musk }`